Juxh01/BipedLoco-RL-CPG/README.md

+# Disclaimer
+**This project is still on my to-do list, and neither the work is finished nor does it reflect my standards of software engineering**

 # BipedLoco-RL-CPG

 🦿 **Empirical Evaluation of Biped Locomotion with Central Pattern Generators and Reinforcement Learning**

 ## 📝 Overview

 This project investigates the integration of Central Pattern Generators (CPGs) with Reinforcement Learning algorithms for bipedal locomotion control.
-We compare the performance of RL agents with and without CPG integration using the dm_control environment suite.
+We compare the performance of RL agents with and without CPG integration using the myoSuit package.

 **Key Features:**
 - CPG-enhanced RL agents for biped locomotion
 - Comparative analysis of traditional RL vs. CPG-RL approaches
-- Integration with dm_control physics simulation
+- Implementation of a hierarchical CPG network based on differential equations as a bioinspired prior in improve sample efficiency
 - Comprehensive evaluation metrics using rliable

 ## 🚀 Quick Start